FibreFoX/javafx-gradle-plugin/README.md

 upcoming Version 8.8.0 (??-jan-2017)

+Changes:
+* reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now

 Enhancements:
 * updated all example-projects to use a different variable-name of the "current" plugin-version (fixes issue #40)
 * added warning about slow performance (even on SSD) when having ext4/btrfs filesystems using "deb"-bundler (fixes issue #41)
 * added warning about missing "jnlp.outfile"-property inside bundleArguments when using JNLP-bundler (from issue #42)

-Changes:
-* reimplemented `additionalBundlerResources`, now searching for folders with the name of the used bundler, makes it possible to adjust nearly all bundlers now

 Bugfixes:
-* added support for Gradle 3.3, fixes issue #52)
+* added support for Gradle 3.3 (fixes issue #52)

+New:
+* added ability to fail the build on errors while bundling, just set `failOnError = true` inside the jfx-block
+* when having not specified any bundler, it now is possible to remove that JNLP-warning regarding "No OutFile Specificed", which makes that bundler being skipped, just set `skipJNLP = true` inside the jfx-block